react-boilerplate/react-boilerplate/docs/js/redux.md

 A `mode` argument can be one of these two constants (import them from `utils/constants`):

-- `RESTART_ON_REMOUNT` (default value)—starts a reducer when a component is being mounted and removes it in `componentWillUnmount` for improved performance;
+- `DAEMON` (default mode)—starts a reducer on component mount and never removes it;
-- `DAEMON`—starts a reducer on component mount and never removes it.
+- `RESTART_ON_REMOUNT`—starts a reducer when a component is being mounted and removes it in `componentWillUnmount` for improved performance.
+This mode could come in handy for a complex app with a big number of reducers, just be careful not to put here sub reducers that are meant to handle actions for the rest of the app's life as they will only function for as long as the component remains on the page.

 ## Removing redux